New Updates to Companies House Identity Verification Requirements

 Uk map graphic representing secure onboarding for companies house identity verification companies house director verification and how to meet companies house identity verification standard

-TL;DR: As of November 2025, companies house identity verification is mandatory for Companies House.
-In order to understand how to meet companies house identity verification standard, businesses should follow a step-based process supported by controls where relevant.
-For companies house director verification, the journey typically ends with a personal code used to link roles and support confirmation statement filings.
+TL;DR: As of November 2025, companies house identity verification is mandatory.
+To understand how to meet companies house identity verification standard, businesses must follow a step-based process supported by controls.
+For companies house director verification, the journey ends with a personal code used to link roles and support confirmation statement filings.

 What is Companies House Identity Verification?